 As of May 2018 there are interlinearized and translated ELAN transcriptions for 1 hour for each language.
 ELAN transcriptions and interlinearisations will continue to be added as they are processed.

-FTG0135: the deposit was timely submitted to the ELAR in October 2008.
-The deposit is a sample data collection including: monologues and dialogues speech events, autobiographical narratives, jokes, brief exchanges, humorous songs, stories from village life; video, audio and graphic formats (partial morphological annotation (glossing) of the texts, approx. 50%); digital media: metadata.
+FTG0135: the collection was timely submitted to the ELAR in October 2008.
+The collection is a sample data collection including: monologues and dialogues speech events, autobiographical narratives, jokes, brief exchanges, humorous songs, stories from village life; video, audio and graphic formats (partial morphological annotation (glossing) of the texts, approx. 50%); digital media: metadata.
 The data was supplemented by metadata in IMDI format.
 Some parts of the corpus were annotated using ELAN.
 Language and metadata formats mostly comply with ELAR guidelines.

 SG0277: completed in December 2014.
-The deposit was timely submitted to the ELAR in December 2014 – January 2015, including: monologues and dialogues, autobiographical narratives, jokes, brief exchanges, humorous songs, biographical stories from village life, containing over 220 sessions totaling over 22 hours of recording, over 25% of which is fully interlinear-glossed using Flex, and integrated in ELAN format, with respective metadata integrated in Arbil format.
+The collection was timely submitted to the ELAR in December 2014 – January 2015, including: monologues and dialogues, autobiographical narratives, jokes, brief exchanges, humorous songs, biographical stories from village life, containing over 220 sessions totaling over 22 hours of recording, over 25% of which is fully interlinear-glossed using Flex, and integrated in ELAN format, with respective metadata integrated in Arbil format.

 Apart from that, the collectors (Denis Tokmashev and Valeriya Lemskaya) are adding their personal collections they have made during work on their Russian doctoral theses and postdoc research (since 2008 and 2005 respectively).
-It must also be mentioned that Denis Tokmashev’s late father was a native speaker of Teleut and language activist whose personal archive has been used and will be added to the project deposit.
+It must also be mentioned that Denis Tokmashev’s late father was a native speaker of Teleut and language activist whose personal archive has been used and will be added to the project collection.

 None of the data in this collection may be used as evidence in court.